Reporting a crime

 If you’ve been a victim of crime, it’s your decision whether you want to report the crime to the police.

 You may be unsure about the process or feel uncertain about how the police will react.
 Perhaps you feel that the police won’t care or you’ve had a bad experience with them in the past.
-Victim Support Scotland can’t tell you what to do, but we can explore your options with you and answer questions about the process.
+Victim Support Scotland can’t tell you what to do, but we can explore your options with you and answer questions about the process of reporting a crime.

 If you do decide to report a crime